No, GRE scores are not required.

 No, it cannot.
-This is not permitted by our accreditation body, the Council for Social Work Education.
+This is not permitted by our accreditation body, the Council on Social Work Education.
 However, this job experience may strengthen your overall application.

-Students can request to waive up to three foundation courses.
+Students can request to waive up to three generalist courses.
 SLWK 609 Foundations of Research for Social Work Practice and/or SLWK 601 and 610 Human Behavior in the Social Environment I and II are eligible for waiver based upon content equivalency from prior course work.
-Visit the VCU School of Social Work Student Policy Handbook for information about procedure and the VCU Bulletins to review our course waiver policy.
+Check out the VCU School of Social Work Student Policy Handbook for information about procedure and the VCU Bulletins to review our course waiver policy.

 No. You will have to reapply and be reviewed again along with all applicants in the cohort for which you reapply.

-All formats of regular standing begin in August and the advanced standing format begins in May.
+All regular standing students both on-campus and online begin in August and the advanced standing option begins in May.

-The School of Social Work encourages you to participate in one of our prospective student Discovery Day events.
+The School of Social Work encourages you to participate in one of our prospective student events.
 Discovery Days give you the chance to get to know us, our program, the School of Social Work and the VCU community.
-Discovery Days can last anywhere from one and one-half to six hours depending on what you’re interested in experiencing.
+Overview Sessions and Discovery Days can last anywhere from one and one-half hours to four hours depending on what you’re interested in experiencing.